Deltares/Veiligheidsrendement/docs/CONTRIBUTING.md

 #### Using flags

 Using flags in a method is discouraged (yet not forbidden), think on creating two different methods for each alternative and having an `if-else` at the caller's level instead.

+When the parameter (most times `bool`) is used to determine the workflow of a method then is better not to go for it.

 - Do:
 ```python